 Where do I go for my test?

-Jupiter Medical Center’s Outpatient Lab has relocated located to
+Jupiter Medical Center’s Outpatient Lab is located at the Margaret

 Do I need to fast before my test?

 Some tests do require that you sustain from eating and drinking for several